sorens/northatlantic86/docs/north_atlantic_86_manual.md

 A. Only four air missions may be performed each turn.

-B. Transport aircraft (Starlifter, Cub) may only be included in transfer mission during the first two missions performed during AM turns only.
+B. Transport aircraft (`Starlifter`, `Cub`) may only be included in transfer mission during the first two missions performed during AM turns only.

 C. For transfer purposes, aircraft have their range tripled.

 7.6 Air Transport Operations
 ----------------------------
-Troops or supplies may be transferred between airbases, using transport aircraft (Starlifter, Cub).
+Troops or supplies may be transferred between airbases, using transport aircraft (`Starlifter`, `Cub`).

-A. Whenever a transport aircraft is included in an air transfer mission (see 7.5), the computer will ask TRANSPORT TROOPS OR SUPPLIES T/S. Press (T) to transport infantry; press (S) to transport supplies; press (RETURN) if you do not wish to transport any cargo.
+A. Whenever a transport aircraft is included in an air transfer mission (see 7.5), the computer will ask `TRANSPORT TROOPS OR SUPPLIES T/S. Press (T) to transport infantry; press (S) to transport supplies`; press (RETURN) if you do not wish to transport any cargo.

-B. Each transport may carry one company (100 men) of infantry.
+B. Each transport may carry one company (`100` men) of infantry.
 The number of supply units transferred in equal to the number of transport aircraft divided by the transfer range.

 7.7 Airborne Assault
 --------------------